vplauzon/kusto-x/documentation/tutorial.md

 }
 ```

-Snapshots are special instructions.
-They need to be at the beginning of a scope.
+Snapshots are special instructions.  **They need to be at the beginning of a scope**.
 They are executed first, in order and sequentially (regardless of the concurrency level).

 A powerful feature of snapshots is they can be used in commands where literals (i.e. constants) are expected.
 For instance: